Eat Well Be Active

 - An increasingly empowered and informed workforce, supporting adults in a stigma-free way to access support through a healthy weight pathway

-- Increased number of workplaces supporting healthy weight initiatives (GULP, Active Workplaces)
+- Increased number of workplaces supporting healthy weight initiative (GULP, Active Workplaces)

 - Increase support for older people to eat well and be physically active